adjust/xamarin_sdk/doc/xamarin_ios.md

 Download the latest version from our [releases page][releases].
 Extract the archive into a directory of your choice.

-### 2. Add adjust iOS binding project to your solution
+### 2. Add adjust iOS bindings project to your solution

 Choose to add an exising project to your solution.